 Palo Alto, California-based VMware, already the biggest maker of software that enables computers to handle multiple operating systems, will use the technology to offer similar services for networks that link computer systems, Paul Maritz, VMware’s chief executive officer, said yesterday in a statement.

 Software such as Nicira’s is designed to give technicians a faster and more efficient way to manage network changes and monitor them from one place.
-The products could help VMware lessen the need for types of networking equipment sold by Cisco Systems Inc. (CSCO), said Brian Marshall, an analyst at ISI Group.
+The products could help VMware lessen the need for types of networking equipment sold by Cisco Systems Inc. (CSCO:US), said Brian Marshall, an analyst at ISI Group.

 “This is kind of a match made in heaven,” said Marshall, who’s based in San Francisco.
 “You’re taking a leader in virtualized networks and the gorilla of the dominant vendor in server virtualization.”